In today’s interview I get to speak with microbiologist, Amy Proal PhD.

 The presence of the gut microbiome in humans is not a novel idea, but new research has uncovered that microbiome populations exist throughout our body in many tissues previously thought to be sterile.

-In today’s interview, we get a chance to talk about what the microbiome is and how these new discoveries have implicated the microbiome imbalance in diseases such as cancer, Alzheimer’s and even autoimmune disease.
+We get a chance to talk about what the microbiome is and how these new discoveries have implicated the microbiome imbalance in diseases such as cancer, Alzheimer’s and even autoimmune disease.

 She believes that a paradigm shift is necessary to get at the root cause of illnesses and working with our immune system and keeping the microbiome in check should be the focus.

 Special thanks to Amy for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links